Effectiveness of Contact Tracing on Networks with Cliques: Conclusion Discussion

-Even more complications in the modeling will need to be considered if one wants to have a realistic model of individuals who are contact traced multiple times.
-If a susceptible person is traced twice, they could receive two separate notices of having been in touch with two separate infected individuals.
-Receiving multiple notices like this might reinforce the probability of the person isolating.
-On the other hand, the first tracing could fail, for example, due to the index case not being able to remember the contact.
-In this case, modeling the two tracing events as independent from each other is a reasonable assumption.
+The details of the epidemic model itself could also impact the effectiveness of contact tracing in networks with cliques.
+For example, asymptomatic individuals can be crucial in disease spread as they can unknowingly transmit the infection and therefore do not lead those people being contact traced.
+However, in the presence of social groups, both the asymptomatic individuals and the people infected by them can be isolated through indirect connections, potentially alleviating the problems caused by asymptomatic individuals.
+Similarly, one could incorporate a non-contagious \textit{exposed} phase using the SEIR model \cite{newman2002spread, kenah2011epidemic} or various other complications that would make the models more realistic, such as temporal inhomogeneities of the contact networks \cite{Saramaki2023, badie2022directed, badie2022directed2}.

+Our model's strength lies in its simplicity and general modeling practicality.
+It encapsulates identifying infected individuals, alerting their contacts, and isolating those potentially exposed within a single parameter, denoted $\alpha$.
+This versatile model can be applied to various interventions akin to contact tracing.
+For instance, social distancing could theoretically fit into this model if we consider exposed individuals maintaining a large enough physical distance with probability $\alpha$ from all their peers, thus mirroring the concept of self-quarantine.
+While social distancing may be regarded as a form of partial or complete self-isolation, the essence of both practices—and of quarantining—is fundamentally similar.
+Although these public health terms are often finely distinguished in specific contexts, the underlying principles governing these interventions are consistent.

 In summary, our results highlight the importance of considering realistic social network structures when modeling epidemics and interventions.
-Our model is deliberately simplistic, and it is used to isolate key insights.
-The key stylistic facts we extract are: (1) contact tracing is more efficient in social networks with groups than one would expect based on the tree-like models, (2) the effect of groups is larger if the groups are larger, and if the contact tracing is more efficient, and finally (3) SIR spreading under contact tracing can be approximately understood as a complex contagion process where multiple exposures reduce the infection probabilities.
+Our model is deliberately simplistic and is used to isolate key insights.
+The key conclusions we draw are: (1) contact tracing is more efficient in social networks with groups than one would expect based on the tree-like models, (2) the effect of groups is more prominent if the groups are larger, and if the contact tracing is more efficient, and finally (3) SIR spreading under contact tracing can be approximately understood as a complex contagion process where multiple exposures reduce the infection probabilities.